streamonkey/streamonkey-player/Readme.md

 This module provides a JS client library to connect to a radio stream hosted by [streaMonkey](https://www.streamonkey.de/en).
 It connects to the stream, fetches the history and the current title.

-Optionally, it uses the iTunes Search Api to get cover URLs for each audio.
+Optionally, you can provide a URL from where it fetches the cover arts per title.
 ## include

 this module exports `StreamPlayer`